i-MaTh/learn-dl/TinyNet/README.md

 Implementations of CNNs, RNNs and cool new techniques in deep learning

 **Network Architecture**
-1. Convolutional net
+1. Convolutional network
-2. Feed forward net
-3. Recurrent net
+2. Recurrent network

 **Optimization Algorithms**
 1. SGD